decentraland/auth-server/README.md

 })
 ```

-The expiration can be used to know when the request will become unnavailable if not consumed before a certain time.
+The expiration shows when the request will become unavailable.
+The request must be consumed before it expires.

 The code can be used as an easy visual help to be displayed on both the desktop client and the auth dapp for the user to see that if they match, they have a really high chance of being for the same request.